TuDatTr/dotfiles/README.md

 * [GNU stow](https://www.gnu.org/software/stow)

 ## TODOS: ##
-1. Update this README for the migration to GNU stow and emacs prelude
+1. Update this README for the migration to GNU stow and clemacs
 2. Making an own conky, conky_maia-like
 ..* [conky](https://github.com/brndnmtthws/conky/wiki/Configuraion-Settings)
 3. Sorting the "Prerequisites" by importance
 4. Improve the README.md or maybe make a wiki.
 5. Getting away from Manjaro i3 (?)
 6. Emacs Markdown preview is buggy, find another way
+7. Make this my main branch

 ## Getting Started ##